davehague/audapolis/doc/feat/phase1_whisper_integration.md

 ## Detailed Step-by-Step Implementation

-### Step 1.1: Add Faster-Whisper Dependencies
+### Step 1.1: Add OpenAI Whisper Dependencies

-**Context**: We need to add faster-whisper to the project dependencies while ensuring compatibility with the existing Python version constraints.
+**Context**: We need to add openai-whisper to the project dependencies while ensuring compatibility with the existing Python version constraints.

 **Prompt 1.1**:
 ```